 If you don’t have time for the finish or upkeep

-Is it safe?
+Is T-Cut safe?

-T-Cut is a safe option for removing scratches from a car, however, there are precautions that you should take which will be listed on the label of the bottle.
+T Cut is a safe option for removing scratches from a car, however, there are precautions that you should take which will be listed on the label of the bottle.
 First and foremost, you must wear suitable gloves as repeated exposure to skin may cause dryness and cracking.
 Furthermore, vapours may cause drowsiness and dizziness, so the car scratch remover should only be used in well-ventilated areas.

 Can it be used on plastic headlights and window glass?

 Yes, T-Cut can be used to improve headlight clarity and light visibility by removing haziness from clear, plastic headlights.
 It can also be used on window and plastic glass to improve clarity and add shine.
 To do so though, ensure you buy the right version of T-Cut.
 Coloured versions will not help with restoring headlights, for obvious reasons.